qeeqbox/social-analyzer/README.md

 ## Resources
 - DuckDuckGo API, Google API, NodeJS, bootstrap, selectize, jQuery, Wikipedia, font-awesome, selenium-webdriver & tesseract.js
+- [WhatsMyName](https://github.com/WebBreacher/WhatsMyName) dataset is supported as an optional import source.
+Its `wmn-data.json` file is licensed under CC BY-SA 4.0 and should remain attributed when redistributed.
 - Let me know if I missed a reference or resource!

 ## Disclaimer\Notes